List of content you will read in this article:

 - Security: It uses encryption to secure remote connections and prevent unauthorized access.

-- File Transfer: Users can easily transfer files between the local and remote devices.
+- File Transfer: Users can quickly transfer files between the local and remote devices.

 - Unattended Access: AnyDesk supports unattended access for remote support scenarios.

-- Customization: Users can set up personal aliases for easier identification of remote devices.
+- Customization: Users can set up personal aliases to quickly identify remote devices.

 - Multi-Monitor Support: It can handle multi-monitor setups, making it suitable for professionals who use multiple screens.